costab06/GettingAndCleaningData/codebook.md

 run_analysis.R does the following steps, each is described:

-1. create a "data" dir if it does not exist: This is the standard pattern shown in the videos of testing whenther the "./data" dir exists and creating if not.
+1. create a "data" dir if it does not exist: This is the standard pattern shown in the videos of testing whether the "./data" dir exists and creating if not.

 2. download the zip to the "data" dir: Uses download.file() to retrieve the zip into the "data" dir.
 The download for this submission was taken on 7/24/2015 at 8:30pm EST